Governed ability

 Get activity log

-Reads this plugin's own audit log: each row's ability name, status (started, success, error, denied), acting user id and login, the argument keys passed, and the timestamp.
+Reads this plugin's own audit log: each row's ability name, status (started, success, error, denied), acting user id and login, the argument keys passed, a short detail note of the identifiers each call touched, and the timestamp.
 Most recent first.
 Response includes total (the count for the status filter).
-Never argument values or network addresses.
+Never free-text argument content or network addresses.
 Requires the manage-options capability.

 How it is governed